panzerdp/dmitripavlutin.com/content/posts/2019-08-20-optional-chaining/index.md

 type: post
 ---

 There are JavaScript features that vastly change the way you code.
-Starting ES2015 and beyond, the features that influenced my code are destructuring, arrow functions, classes, and modules system.
+Starting from ES2015 and beyond, the features that influenced the most my code are destructuring, arrow functions, classes, and modules system.

 As of August 2019, a new proposal [optional chaining](https://github.com/tc39/proposal-optional-chaining) reached stage 3 and is going to be a nice improvement.
 Optional chaining changes the way properties are accessed from deep objects structures.

-Let's see how optional chaining makes your code simpler by removes boilerplate conditionals and variables when deep accessing of potentially missing properties.
+Let's see how optional chaining makes your code simpler by removes boilerplate conditionals and variables when deeply accessing potentially missing properties.

 ## 1. The problem